 2. Herbal therapies

 Some people believe that certain herbal therapies can treat psoriasis.
-A study published in the American Journal of Clinical Dermatology found evidence that Mahonia aquifolium may be an effective psoriasis treatment.
+A study published in the found evidence that Mahonia aquifolium may be an effective psoriasis treatment.
 M. aquifolium is a species of grape found in Oregon.
 A 10 percent concentration of the plant may help mild to moderate psoriasis.
 You should only use it topically unless you’re using it an alternative way under the direction of your doctor.

-There’s also some evidence that aloe vera, neem, and sweet whey extracts may help psoriasis.
+There’s also some that aloe vera, neem, and sweet whey extracts may help psoriasis.

 There are other herbal therapies that may work.
 You can try apple cider vinegar or tea tree oil to treat scalp psoriasis.
 Ingesting 1.5 to 3 grams (g) of turmeric per day may reduce psoriasis symptoms.